S. Nandagopal

-S. Nandagopal (1946 – 14 April 2017) was an Indian sculptor and painter, known for his sculptures in metal.
+Shankar Nandagopal (1946 – 14 April 2017) was an Indian sculptor and painter, known for his sculptures in metal.
 He was one of the last members of the Madras Art Movement which pioneered modernism in art in south India and the son of K. C. S. Paniker, the founder of the movement as well as the Cholamandal Artists' Village.
 A two-time recipient of the Lalit Kala Akademi Award, Nandagopal was awarded the Jindal Stainless Steel Award for Sculpture in 2002.